mars0i/majure/README.md

   needed to use MASON.
 (This is another reason that it helps to have a bit of Clojure experience if you want to use MASON with Clojure.)

-* `ns`'s `:gen-class` directive (which calls Clojure `gen-class` function) does much of the work of presenting a Clojure namespace so that it looks to Java like a Java class.
-(There are other ways to generate things that act like Java classes, but none of them seem very suitable for use with MASON.
+* Most of my code here uses `ns`'s `:gen-class` directive (which calls Clojure `gen-class` function) to do much of the work of presenting a Clojure namespace so that it looks to Java like a Java class.
+I also use `proxy` in one case.
+(There are other ways to generate things that act like Java classes.
 See Chas Emerick's [Flowchart for choosing the right Clojure type definition form](http://cemerick.com/2011/07/05/flowchart-for-choosing-the-right-clojure-type-definition-form).)